Before you begin

 What you’ll need to gather

 Everyone homeschools differently and we get that.
-Use this as a chance to showcase what your student did this year.
-Enjoy the process — before you know it, you’ll be done and on your way!
+Use this as a chance to show what your student did this year.
+Keep it simple, and before you know it, you’ll be done and on your way!

 1. Subjects studied